artumino/VRScreenCap/README.md

 - Start VRScreenCap

 The feed should then be visible on a curved screen.
 In case the video feed freezes, restart VRScreenCap.
-Some VR runtimes doesn't seem to allow for screen recentering, a future update will probably take care of this in-app.
+Some VR runtimes don't seem to allow for screen recentering, a future update will probably take care of this in-app.

-**ATTENTION**: VRScreenCap doesn't open any window on the desktop, it only appears as a tray icon (and in your vr runtimes dashboard).
+**ATTENTION**: VRScreenCap doesn't open any window on the desktop, it only appears as a tray icon (and in your VR runtime's dashboard).